 My Keurig 2.0 won’t turn on

-Are you the prowed owner of the Keurig 2.0?
-Well if you are then you probably haven’t run into this problem yet.
-While most get to enjoy this intricate coffee brewing system, others can’t even get it started.
+Are you the proud owner of a Keurig 2.0?
+If you are, you probably haven’t run into this problem yet.
+While most people enjoy this intricate coffee brewing system, others can’t even get it started.

-When this unfortunate day comes and you encounter this issue, here’s what you do.
-First, make sure this isn’t a human error, because they do happen…a lot!
+When this unfortunate day comes, and you encounter this issue, here’s what you do.
+First, make sure this isn’t a human error, because they happen…a lot!
 Check that the power chord has been properly plugged into the power source.

-If your Keurig machine is properly plugged in, you may want to try a different outlet.
-Afterward, if you are still having trouble powering on your Keurig 2.0, you may need to contact their customer support.
+If your Keurig machine is properly connected to power, you may want to try a different outlet.
+If you are still having trouble powering on your Keurig 2.0, you may need to contact their customer support.

 My Keurig keeps shutting off

-If you have a strict morning routine, nothing can be more annoying than your Keurig shutting off out of nowhere!
-The first thing you want to do is check the reservoir magnet, then make sure all timers and automatic-shut off features are not on.
+If you have a strict morning routine, nothing can be more annoying than your Keurig shutting off unexpectedly!
+First, check the reservoir magnet, then make sure all timers and automatic shut-off features are inactive.

 My Keurig is making weird noises